Unlocking Tenant Data for Better GRESB Scores

-Submission deadline for 2025 GRESB Assessments is 1st July.
+The deadline for submissions is 1st July.

 The GRESB Assessment places significant emphasis on actual energy consumption at the asset level.
 And the Performance component, which includes metrics like energy consumption and greenhouse gas (GHG) emissions, directly impacts an asset’s GRESB Score.
 Data coverage of these operational performance metrics is specifically rewarded.